FORARE IL CEMENTO

 Drilling concrete: how?

-To drill through concrete and make a perfectly round hole in a hard material like rock, you can use one machine and one machine only: the core drill.
-This equivalent of a bricklayer’s hole saw is an extremely versatile tool that dates back to 1860.
-Inventor Rodolphe Leschote needed a better way to get blasting compound into rock, and the core drill was born.
+To drill concrete and create a perfectly round hole in a hard material like rock, you can use one machine, and one machine only: the core drill.
+This equivalent of the bricklayer's hole saw is an extremely versatile tool that dates back to 1860.
+Inventor Rodolphe Leschote needed a better way to insert the blasting compound into the rock, and thus the core drill was born.

-A century and a half later has seen significant developments in this field, with several manufacturers introducing extremely resistant products to the market.
-Coring is a highly technical exercise that requires common sense, attention to detail and physical endurance.
+A century and a half later, the field has seen significant developments, with several manufacturers introducing extremely durable products.
+Coring is a highly technical exercise that requires common sense, attention to detail, and physical endurance.

 Let's take a look.